nixos-asia/website/en/hm-tutorial.md

 ## Essential Programs

-Home Manager has native support for many programs via `programs.*`.
+Home Manager has [native support for many programs](https://github.com/nix-community/home-manager/tree/master/modules/programs) via `programs.*`.
+These modules don't just install the package—they also configure it, set up shell integration, and manage dotfiles.
+For example, `programs.fzf.enable` automatically adds keybindings to your shell.

 Add to `home.nix`:

 ```nix
   programs = {